 Raised without gestation or farrowing crates

 *Federal regulations prohibit the use of hormones in raising pork In addition, our hams contain no artificial ingredients or preservatives.
 No water is added, so they are full of flavor.
 We’ve gathered some recipe and cooking tips to lighten your load.
-And check out our website for more about the scoop on our ham and to learn more about the farms where the animals are raised.
+And check out our website for more about the scoop on our ham opens in a new tab and to l opens in a new tabearn more about the farms where the animals are raised opens in a new tab.
 Favorite Ham Recipes:

 Tips for a perfectly cooked centerpiece ham: